henrywu2019/BentoML/docs/source/deployment/aws_lambda.rst

     }

-BentoML helps you manage the entire process of deploying your BentoService bundle to Lambda.
+Kappa helps you manage the entire process of deploying your BentoService bundle to Lambda.
 Verify the deployed resources with AWS CLI tool:

 .. code-block:: bash